 Lyle was the founder and principal designer for an architectural metals firm for over 25 years and has created many large scale art features in coordination with design teams for public spaces as diverse as health care facilities, universities, hotels, and cruise ships.

-As an educator, Lyle has taught classes in 3D visualization and creative design at several universities and colleges in conjunction with large project installations .
-His workshop is located in Tempe, AZ near Arizona State University and he maintains a current Arizona Contractors License (ROC 212553).
+As an educator, Lyle has led inspirational seminars in 3D visualization and creative design at several universities and colleges in conjunction with large project installations .
+His studio is located in Tempe, AZ near Arizona State University.
+He maintains a current Arizona Contractors License (ROC 212553).